mshawn12/video-game-sales-analysis/README.md

 - <strong><i>Obstacles faced</i></strong>:
     - Our data was not compatible with the templates provided in class.
 For this reason, the majority of our project needed to be created from scratch
     - Similar to the above, our Javascript could have been executed more efficiently, if our dataset was formatted properly
-    - Since our dataset used a combination of regions and countries, it made it difficult to plot data on maps as you can typically only choose one or the other, not both <br/><br/>
+    - Since our dataset used a combination of regions and countries, it made it difficult to plot data on maps as you can typically only choose one or the other, not both.
+For this reason, we were only able to create a GeoChart for countries and could not include Europe
+    - Learning curve with multiple team members using GitHub pulls, pushes, etc. <br/><br/>

 ### Final Dashboard Screenshots
 <img src="https://github.com/mshawn12/video-game-sales-analysis/blob/mydashboard/images/dashboard_view.png?raw=true" alt="dashboard preview">